Xilinx/brevitas/src/brevitas_examples/papers/axe/README.md

 ```bash
 python benchmark.py --config benchmark-llama3.yml --results results/ --gpus 0,1
 ```
-where `--gpus` refers to how many gpus to use.
-If multiple GPUs are specified, each one will be used to run an individual experiment.
+where `--gpus` specifies the GPU index.
+If multiple GPUs are specified, each one will be used to run an individual experiment, unless otherwise specified via `--num-gpus-per-process`.